 Christopher Gainor is a historian of technology and writer specializing in space exploration and aeronautics.
-He is the author of four books, and his writings have appeared in various specialty publications and Canadian newspapers.
+He is the author of five books, and his writings have appeared in various specialty publications and Canadian newspapers.

 Chris is President of the Royal Astronomical Society of Canada.